Characters of the Metal Gear series: Mei Ling

 Mei Ling (Mei Rin) is a Chinese-American data analyst.

 In Metal Gear Solid, she is in charge of saving the player's progress.
 She invented Snake's wireless communication system, the codec radio, and the Soliton Radar, which detects the positions and field of vision of nearby enemy soldiers.
 Each time Snake saves his data, Mei Ling provides him with advice through Chinese proverbs, as well as quotations from Western authors.
 In the Japanese version, Mei Ling only quoted Chinese proverbs: she would cite the original proverb in Chinese and then explain its meaning to Snake in Japanese.
 According to Kojima, this made some of the proverbs redundant after translating them to English, since Mei Ling would be saying the same thing twice.

 In Metal Gear Solid 2, Mei Ling is part of Philanthropy and assists in stealing equipment from the SSCEN, with Snake fearing for her safety.
 She makes a voiced cameo in the game as an easter egg during the Tanker chapter after the player has saved their progress thirteen times.
 In Metal Gear Solid 4, Mei Ling commands the museum-turned-training vessel USS Missouri and provides Snake and Otacon with backup through her connections with the SSCEN.

-Outside of Metal Gear, she is a central character in the radio drama adaptation of Metal Gear Solid and appears in the Game Boy Color version of Metal Gear Solid, as well as one of Snake's support crew members in Super Smash Bros.
+Outside of the main Metal Gear series, she is a central character in the radio drama adaptation of Metal Gear Solid and appears in the Game Boy Color spinoff Metal Gear: Ghost Babel, as well as one of Snake's support crew members in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.

 Mei Ling is voiced by Houko Kuwashima in Japanese and by Kim Mai Guest in English.